 On the other hand, photographers with thousands of images to show are better served by eCommerce enabled galleries.
 Photo buyers get a better presentation with a common cart displaying different resolutions/sizes/mediums for digital downloads or prints.
-See what are different types of websites to help you showcase your work.
 Learn more about ecommerce website design.

-If you need some inspiration or just motivation, here are some examples of 15 brilliantly designed eCommerce websites on Pixpa.
+If you need some inspiration or just motivation, here are some examples of eCommerce websites built using Pixpa

 Larger than life sports portraits and telephoto zooms of on-field action are the running themes that dominate Sarah Crabill’s online portfolio.
 Arkansas based Sarah Crabill is a sports fan and photojournalist par excellence.